kmayerb/tcrdist3/docs/adaptive.rst

 Adaptive ImmunoSEQ Data
 =======================

+Adaptive uses a distinct naming convention to `IMGT Nomenclature <http://www.imgt.org/IMGTScientificChart/Nomenclature/IMGTnomenclature.html>`_.
+This poses a formatting challenge when using ImmunoSEQ files as inputs to tcrdist3.
+According to Adaptive's technical team: "Adaptive's nomenclature is more expanded to both facilitate alphanumeric sorting, and also specify the precision of the identification."
+Adaptive's technical team further explained to us the difference between naming systems, which we paraphrase here:

-The primary challenge in using ImmunoSEQ files is the different naming convention for TRV and TRJ genes.
-Adatptive's technical team explained the difference clearly, which I will paraphrase here: Adaptive uses a distinct naming convention to `IMGT Nomenclature <http://www.imgt.org/IMGTScientificChart/Nomenclature/IMGTnomenclature.html>`_.
-Both follow a [locus and family]-[gene]*[allele] convention, where IMGT naming prioritizes brevity, opting for "a single letter or number where possible" (except for alleles).
+Both naming systems follow a [locus and family]-[gene]*[allele] convention, where IMGT naming prioritizes brevity, opting for "a single letter or number where possible" (except for alleles).
 IMGT also leaves out gene-level information when there is only one gene in the family.
-For instance, the gene-level info is dropped in naming TRBV15*02.
-According to Adaptive's technical team: "Adaptive's nomenclature is more expanded to both facilitate alphanumeric sorting, and also specify the precision of the identification."
+For instance, IMGT drops the gene-level info in naming TRBV15*02.

 * A gene with allele-level identification: TRBV15-01*01
 * Gene-level identification: TRBV15-01
 * Family-level only: TRBV15

-When Gene-level resolution is missing, we have found a that some of Adaptive's output files can contain gene-level names within the bioidentiy field like TRBV15-X, when there is ambiguity about the gene-level assignment.
+Adaptive's output files can contain gene-level names within the 'bioidentity' field like TRBV15-X, when there is ambiguity about the gene-level assignment.

 tcrdist3 uses IMGT gene names throughout, so the first step to working with ImmunoSEQ files is name conversion.
-To avoid losing lots of CDR3 data, when V gene may not be full resolved we often use Adaptive gene-level calls and replace allele with *01.
-You may want to do this cleaning by hand and include genes resolved at the allele level, so let's take a look at how to convert Adaptive's `v_gene` into it's IMGT*01 equivalent:
+To avoid losing lots of CDR3 data, when the V gene may not be fully resolved we often use Adaptive 'bioidentity' gene-level calls and replace allele with *01.
+Depending on your project's goals, you may want to do this cleaning by hand, so let's first take a look at how to convert Adaptive's `v_gene` into its IMGT*01 equivalent:

 .. code-block:: python
     :emphasize-lines: 5